n1k0/nicolas.perriault.net/_posts/code/2021/2021-10-21-elm-result-pipeline.md

 "oh no ;(" : String
 ```

-Same goes with [`Result`](https://package.elm-lang.org/packages/elm/core/latest/Result), which is basically a `Maybe` with an alternative value — typically an error — attached:
+Same goes with [`Result`](https://package.elm-lang.org/packages/elm/core/latest/Result), which is basically a `Maybe` with an alternate value — typically an error — attached:

 ```elm
 > findDog name =